EconLearn

 Marginal Propensity to Consume (MPC) vs Marginal Propensity to Save (MPS)

 Marginal Propensity to Consume (MPC) and Marginal Propensity to Save (MPS) are two Aggregate Demand & Supply concepts in AP Economics that students often mix up.
-In short: marginal propensity to consume (mpc) is the marginal propensity to consume is the fraction of each additional dollar of disposable income that households spend.
-Meanwhile, marginal propensity to save (mps) is the marginal propensity to save (MPS) is the fraction of each additional dollar of disposable income that households save.
+The marginal propensity to consume is the fraction of each additional dollar of disposable income that households spend.
+The marginal propensity to save (MPS) is the fraction of each additional dollar of disposable income that households save.
 Here is how they compare side by side.

 Marginal Propensity to Consume (MPC)